d4ryl-A/Mass_pcapconverter/README.md

 # Mass_pcapconverter
-A simple python script that will convert pcap and cap files to hash format that works on hashcat and John the ripper
+A simple python script that will convert multiple pcap and cap files to hash format that works on hashcat and John the ripper and save it in one text file.

 ### Note